top of page

 Question: Is this a guided tour?

-Answer: No, this is a videography rally where the group decides the route to take, and the videographer is there to film the group.
+Answer: No, this is a motorcycle rally where the group decides the route to take, and I am there to host, suggest routes, and film the group.
 (Think of going with a photographer to a scenic area to take family photos.)
 Riders can opt to ride whichever trails they choose, and do not need to follow the group.
-Members of the group, including the photographer/videographer, may suggest appropriate routes, but the course of the ride is ultimately up to the group and their collective photography/videography goals.
-Naturally, the videographer will follow the majority of the group.
+Any member of the group may suggest appropriate routes, but the course of the ride is ultimately up to the group and their collective goals.

 Question: What kind of tools/equipment/first aid do I need to bring on the rides?

 Answer: You're welcome to bring whatever you'd like, and should bring any specialty tools or medical supplies that you may require.
-However, the videographer will carry the following equipment: Hex wrench kit, 8, 10, and 12 mm sockets.
+I usually carry the following equipment: Hex wrench kit, 8, 10, and 12 mm sockets.
 Knife.
 Pliers.
 Electrical and duct tape.
 Pump.
 Tire spoons.
 Bead buddy.
-Spare 21 inch tube.
 Tarp.
 Flashlight.
 Water filter.
-Trail stand.
 JB Weld.
 Baby powder (for tube lube).
 Adjustable wrench.
 An assortment of small bandages and gauze.
 Aspirin.
 Sam splint.
 Burn gel.
 Antibiotic ointment.
 Garmin inReach.
 Cell phone.

 Question: Do I need to bring my own backpack/water?